 For high-performance applications, a Double Jersey knit like an Interlock is superior.
 The two interlocking layers that they construct are denser and more stable.
 This structure prevents the edges from curling during the cutting process and creates a flat surface for printing.

-This is where FORALLTEX (Haining Forall Digital Technology Co., Ltd.) excels.
 Our D036 Nylon Spandex Interlock features the unique "One-Open-One-Close" (一开一闭) structure.
 The fabric is not only breathable through its micro-ventilation feature but also retains the structural integrity of a heavier material.
-It thus becomes an ideal "canvas" for high-definition prints on a lightweight 160gsm base.
+It provides a stable base for high-definition prints on a lightweight 160 g/m² fabric.
 This solves the warping issues common in other fabrics.

 Finishing and Dyeing